vishweshs4/kill-the-newsletter/README.md

 Start by buying a domain and setting up MX records that points to the [Mandrill][mandrill] servers.
 I recommend using [CloudFlare][cloudflare] as nameserver, so you get [free TLS support on Heroku][free-tls-heroku].
+I strongly recommend enabling TLS and always enforce it.

 Then, add the domain as an Inbound Domain on [Mandrill][mandrill].
 Add a catch-all Mailbox Route for the domain so that when the receiving e-mail address